 Of these 85,279 stop arm violations observed on the day surveyed in 2013, 98% occurred by vehicles passing on the driver’s side of the bus.
 Incredibly, 2% of stop arm violations occurred by a vehicle passing on the right side of the bus.
 Just to be clear, that is the side of the bus where the door is typically located – the exact place where children are entering and exiting the bus!
 And these illegal passes are occurring while the driver has the stop arm out!

 Frankly, it is a miracle that more of our nation’s children are not killed by stop arm violators every day.
 If you are driving and see a school bus with its stop arm out, please stop.
 If you disobey the stop arm, you are not only breaking the law, you are risking the lives of our community’s children.

 This is an editorial by Taney County Prosecutor Jeff Merrell.
 Supporting statistics may be found at www.nasdpts.org.

-DENISE RENEE TURNEY, d/o/b 09-28-1959, of Kirbyville, pleaded guilty and was sentenced in five (5) felony cases on Thursday, May 16, 2013, in the Circuit Court of Taney County.
-Circuit Court Judge Mark Orr sentenced Turney to a total of fourteen (14) years in the Missouri Department of Corrections in five (5) separate felony cases, pursuant to a plea agreement with the State.
+DAREN RADNY, d/o/b 5-04-1988, of Branson, pleaded guilty and was sentenced for the class B felony of possession of controlled substances with intent to distribute on Thursday, October 3, 2013, in the Circuit Court of Taney County.
+Circuit Court Judge Mark Orr sentenced Radny to twelve (12) years in the Missouri Department of Corrections, pursuant to a plea agreement with the State.

 « Previous Entries